OECD slashes growth forecasts, urges aggressive ECB action

 Updating its growth forecasts for major developed economies, the Organisation for Economic Cooperation and Development projected growth in the euro zone at only 0.8 percent this year and rising only slightly next year to 1.1 percent.

-That marked a sizeable downgrade from its May Economic Outlook for the euro zone, when the Paris-based organization forecast growth of 1.2 percent in 2014 and 1.7 percent in 2015.
+That marked a sizeable downgrade from its May Economic Outlook for the euro zone, when the Paris-based organisation forecast growth of 1.2 percent in 2014 and 1.7 percent in 2015.

 In comparison, the OECD saw the United States' economy growing 2.1 percent this year before accelerating to 3.1 percent in 2015.
 In May the OECD forecast U.S. growth of 2.6 percent this year and 3.5 percent next year.